Hip Bursitis

 What type of doctor treats hip bursitis?

-Orthopaedic surgeons specializing in hip conditions, sports medicine physicians, and physical medicine and rehabilitation (PM&R) doctors all treat hip bursitis.
+Orthopedic surgeons specializing in hip conditions, sports medicine physicians, and physical medicine and rehabilitation (PM&R) doctors all treat hip bursitis.

-Hip Specialists →Other Conditions
+Hip Specialists →Related Procedures

 This information is for educational purposes only and is not a substitute for professional medical advice.
 Always consult a qualified healthcare provider for diagnosis and treatment.